lc-soft/LCUI/README.md

 LCUI has adopted the code of conduct defined by the Contributor Covenant.
 This document is used across many open source communities, and we think it articulates our values well.
 For more, see the [Code of Conduct](CODE_OF_CONDUCT.md).

 ## FAQ

-**Is this a browser kernel?
-Or a development library like Electron that integrates the browser environment?**
+**Is this a browser engine?
+Or a development library like Electron that integrates a browser environment?**

-No, you can think of it as a traditional GUI development library that applied some Web technologies.
+No, you can think of it as a traditional GUI development library that incorporates some web technologies.

-**Since it supports the use of TypeScript language, why don't I use Electron?**

-Yes, if you have web development experience and are willing to learn Electron, then Electron is obviously the best choice.

-Given LCUI's current capabilities, it is primarily suitable for meeting the author's personal needs and developing simple tools.

 **Why should I choose LCUI over other GUI libraries/frameworks?**

-We suggest that you prioritize other GUI libraries/frameworks.
+It's recommended to prioritize other GUI libraries/frameworks, as LCUI currently lacks:

+- **A rich set of built-in components:** You will need to build almost all the components in your interface from scratch, leading to higher development costs.
+- **Efficient graphics rendering performance:** Interfaces with extensive and complex content may experience lag.
+- **An animation system:** The lack of visual feedback affects the user interaction experience.

+Given its current state, LCUI is best suited for fulfilling the author's personal needs or developing simple tools with minimal interface content and interactions.

+**Support development with TypeScript?
+If I know how to use it, why wouldn’t I just go with Electron?**

+Currently, TypeScript is primarily used to describe UI and resource dependencies, with only a few TypeScript features in use.
+You don’t need to study it in depth; in most cases, you can simply refer to example code for implementation.

+If you have extensive web development experience and are willing to learn Electron, then Electron is clearly the better choice.

 **How about CSS support?**